-Students must complete their program within seven years from the date of first enrollment.
-Students are expected to graduate with the specialist degree within this time period.
-In the event that a matriculated student who has been in continuous enrollment does not complete all requirements within the seven year time limit, he or she must enroll in the Specialist Program and:
+To assure that an awarded degree represents up-to-date knowledge, skills, and research, candidates are required to complete their program and be awarded a doctoral degree within eight years from the date of first enrollment.
+In the event that a matriculated candidate who has been in continuous enrollment does not complete all requirements within the time limit (excluding approved leaves of absence), he or she must enroll in the Doctoral Program and:

 - 1. Maintain full-time status (minimum six (6) credits per semester, excluding summer sessions). - 2.
-Complete remaining degree requirements, which will include any course work that is more than seven (7) years old.
+Complete remaining degree requirements, which will include any course work that is more than eight (8) years old.

-In order to remain an active and matriculated student, registration is required in every semester until the completion of degree requirements unless a leave of absence has been granted.
-Failure to remain in continuous registration will be deemed the student's formal withdrawal from the program.
+In order to remain an active and matriculated candidate, registration is required in every semester until the completion of degree requirements unless a leave of absence has been granted.
+Failure to remain in continuous registration will be deemed the candidate's formal withdrawal from the program.
 All other program, center, and university requirements will be in effect.